First published 19 February 2019, last updated 19 January 2023.

 Payroll has been a hot topic in the news lately.
 Since the introduction of Single Touch Payroll being obligatory for businesses, it’s seen payroll “scandals” skyrocket.

 Don’t get us wrong, payroll can be confusing and difficult to understand – and we don’t think a majority of employers purposefully underpay staff.
 However, as more businesses use smarter solutions, we are hoping to see a decrease in the type of news we’re about to round up.

-As the Australian payroll scene has just undergone a major renovation, we thought it would be timely to round up (in no particular order) the 18 biggest payroll scandals to hit national headlines recently.
+As the Australian payroll scene has undergone a major renovation in the past few years, we thought it would be timely to round up (in no particular order) the 24 biggest payroll scandals to hit national headlines in recent years.

 So without further ado, here they are.

 Domino’s Pizza set to face trial over wage theft

 In 2022, it was claimed that both drivers and employees working in-store at Domino’s were exploited and were underpaid by up to $11 per hour below the minimum wage.
 These underpayments equate to up to $10,000 per year.

 Unity ordered to pay a $250,000 ‘contribution payment’ for underpaying their staff over $7.3 million

 Australian Unity has been ordered to pay a contribution payment as a result of underpaying over 8900 employees between 2014 and 2021.
 Noted as payroll errors, the underpayment occurred in their assisted living business which covers aged care and disability services.
 Each employee lost on average $739, however ranges from under $1 up to in excess of $23,000.

 In 2020, the Fair Work Ombudsman had received reports of underpayments of staff relating to penalty rates, minimum shift times, overtime, travel time, accrued rates of leave, and superannuation.
 These underpayments were reported across 10 enterprise agreements and 3 Modern Awards.